-After completing the studies in Geneva, Enrica first found a job as a company secretary and then in a fashion magazine as a model designer.
-There she begins to be photographed, but she doesn't care.
-Back on Lake Garda, she worked as a brushing machine in a hairdresser's shop, which she later found with her family.
+After completing the studies in Geneva, Erika first found a job as a company secretary and then in a fashion magazine as a model designer.
+There she begins to be photographed, but without giving it too much importance.
+Back in Italy on Lake Garda, she worked as a brushing machine in a hairdresser's shop, which she later found with her family.

 One day the documentarian Bruno Gaburro passes through the town, sees her and is struck by her beauty.
-Of their meeting, she remembers: «He began to leave me notes.
+Of their meeting, Erika remembers: «He began to leave me notes.
 I didn't even answer.
 I was twenty years old, I liked the show: Elvis Presley, James Dean, Renato Carosone.
 But I was at the nightclub to applaud my brother ...
-I saw what happens to artists when things don't work.
-Career too short.
+I saw what happens to artists when things don't work: career too short!
 It definitely didn't attract me.
 The director insisted: "Can you take a walk with me?"
-My parents were categorical: "Only here, on the lakefront".
+My parents were categorical: "Only here, on the lakefront!".
 Three days later he asked me to marry him.
-Time 45 days and we were at the altar».
+In 45 days we were at the altar».

 She ended the Sixties in beauty, taking part in Umberto Lenzi's “turbid” Giallo, Così dolce… così perversa (1969) with Carroll Baker and Jean-Louis Trintignant.
-We also recall the numerous westerns, such as Spara, Gringo, spara (1968) by Bruno Corbucci, Django spara per primo (1969) by Alberto De Martino, C’è Sartana… vendi la pistola e comprati la bara (1970) by Giuliano Carmineo, I senza Dio (1972) by Roberto Bianchi Montero and Là dove non batte il sole (1974) by Antonio Margheriti.
+We also recall the numerous westerns, such as Spara, Gringo, spara (1968) by Bruno Corbucci, Django spara per primo (1969) by Alberto De Martino, which will follow C’è Sartana… vendi la pistola e comprati la bara (1970) by Giuliano Carmineo, I senza Dio (1972) by Roberto Bianchi Montero and Là dove non batte il sole (1974) by Antonio Margheriti.

 She then took part in the emerging trend of erotic cinema, moving from comedy-sexy to films with higher eros content: from Primo tango a Roma… storia d’amore e d’alchimia (1973) by Lorenzo Gicca Palli, to Bruna, formosa, cerca superdotato (1973) by Alberto Cardone; from Bello come un arcangelo (1974) by Alfredo Giannetti, with Lando Buzzanca, to Lʻammazzatina (1975) by Ignazio Dolce; from Giochi erotici di una famiglia per bene (1975) by Francesco Degli Espinosa, to La portiera nuda (1976) by Luigi Cozzi; from La padrona è servita (1976) by Mario Lanfranchi to L’amantide (1977) by Amasi Damiani.

-In those years, like many divas of her period, she appeared in many fashion and show magazines, in particular on the well-known monthly "Playmen" (on the cover of the January 1974 and November 1975 issues) and "Playboy Italia" (on the cover of September 1978).
+In those years, like many divas of her period, she appeared in many fashion magazines, in particular on the well-known monthly "Playmen" (on the cover of the January 1974 and November 1975 issues) and "Playboy Italia" (on the cover of September 1978).

 In 1978 she met her future life and work partner, the actor Alberto Lionello, with whom she lived until 1994 (the year of his death), also growing as a theatrical actress and alternating texts of commitment to others of the "light" repertoire; among the many shows that bring together on stage, we must mention: "L'anatra all’arancia", "Il prigioniero della seconda strada", "Tramonto", "Il piacere dell’onestà", "Divorziamo!", "Monsieur Ornifle" and "Il mercante di Venezia".
-She also works alongside Marcello Mastroianni in the show "Le ultime lune", alongside Gianfranco D'Angelo in "Il padre della sposa", with Garinei and Giovannini in "Amori miei", with Strehler in Le Balcon and Squarzina in "Il Volpone".
+She also works alongside Marcello Mastroianni in the show "Le ultime lune", alongside Gianfranco D'Angelo in "Il padre della sposa", with Garinei and Giovannini in "Amori miei", with Strehler in "Le Balcon" and Squarzina in "Il Volpone".

-At the cinema she often changes its name, but there is a reason: Diana Sullivan to pay homage to a film she liked as a young girl, The Fighting Sullivans (1944), while for Erika Blanc she adopted a nice alteration for the consonants: Erika Blank with two "K" for less "noble" films; Blanc if she liked the film; and then Erica Blanc on the stage: «There were better Cs, the theater is more" Cultured».
+At the cinema she often changes her name, but there is a reason: Diana Sullivan to pay homage to a film she liked when she was a young girl, "The Fighting Sullivans" (1944), while for Erika Blanc she adopted a nice alteration for the consonants: Erika Blank with two "K" for less "noble" films; Blanc if she liked the film; and then Erica Blanc on the stage: «There were better Cs, the theater is more" Cultured».

 In the eighties and nineties she rarely attends cinema and TV.
 She is remembered in Sogno di una notte d’estate (1983) by Gabriele Salvatores, a revival of the well-known Shakespearean novel in a young-musical version.
 Already from the first décade, her appearance becomes more masculine and thus, unbeknownst to her, she becomes a gay icon, so much so that in the Neapolitan capital there is a known trans called "Erica Blanc", who also manages to meet.

 Since the 2000s she has lived a sort of second artistic youth, thanks to the film Le fate ignoranti (2001) by Ferzan Ozpetek - director who will call her to act also in Cuore Sacro (2005), together with her friend and colleague Lisa Gastoni.
-For participating in this latest film, she was awarded the "Flaiano International Award for Best Supporting Actress", receiving a David di Donatello nomination for "Best Supporting Actress", the Special Golden Globe «for her intense performance» and a nomination to the Nastro d'Argento for best supporting actress».
+For participating in this latest film, she was awarded the "Flaiano International Award for «best supporting actress», receiving a "David di Donatello" nomination for the «best supporting actress», the "Special Golden Globe" «for her intense performance» and a nomination to the "Nastro d'Argento" for «best supporting actress».

-Her most recent works include collaborations with Pupi Avanti (Una sconfinata giovinezza - 2010, Il cuore grande delle ragazze - 2011, the TV movie Il bambino cattivo - 2013), Sergio Castellitto (La bellezza del somaro - 2010) and Giorgia Farina (Ho ucciso Napoleone - 2015).
+Her most recent works includes collaborations with Pupi Avanti (Una sconfinata giovinezza - 2010, Il cuore grande delle ragazze - 2011, the TV movie Il bambino cattivo - 2013), Sergio Castellitto (La bellezza del somaro - 2010) and Giorgia Farina (Ho ucciso Napoleone - 2015).